unorthodox-paradox/omsi-2_uchill/docs/1_introduction.md

 #### 1.1&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Overview

 The purpose of this project is to provide an alternative cooling and heating script for [*OMSI 2*](http://omnibussimulator.de) buses, satisfying—given both my personal as well as the game's limitations—to the extent practically feasible the following requirements:
-* Its functionality / "behavior" has to *feel realistic* to the end user.
+* Its functionality / "behavior" has to *feel realistic* to the end-user.
 * It must be *generic*, thus capable of addressing the apposite needs of a large number of preexistent vehicles.
 In other words, the script has to be vehicle-independent, that is, its integration with any given vehicle must be possible without altering either the vehicle and/or (the core / business logic) of the script.
 * It must be *configurable* / *customizable* without requiring code modification, so as to be easily tailorable to meet individual vehicles' characteristics.
 * It should be (easily) *extensible*, in order to fulfill emergent or special / "edge" cases.